 As pioneers, the Humly team started innovating the smart workplace over a decade ago.
 Humly’s innovative Swedish design and its high-quality Hong Kong production organization have led to successful brand partnerships in the smart workplace domain.
-The technologies that the team developed are already ubiquitous in thousands of companies: 20% of all Fortune 500 companies employ them.
-They have furthermore enhanced over 150,000 meeting rooms around the world and the number is growing rapidly.

 “After a very successful decade of steady growth, we realized that to fulfill our vision for the future we had to change our own business model,” says Anders Karlsson, CEO of Humly.
 “With the Humly brand, we have direct contact with both the end customers and sales channel which allows more collaboration and shorter feedback loops which, in turn, allows us to maintain our positions as pioneers in a domain that is evolving quickly.”

 Over the last five years, the smart workplace market has exploded with new solutions from startups and tech giants alike.
 The next five years will entail paradigm shifts for both how technology enhances the workplace and how that technology is supplied.

 “We see how IoT, IT, and AV have begun merging in the workplace and this new landscape is still undefined” says Johanna Bengtsson, Chief Business Development Officer at Humly.
 “The only thing we know for certain is that the landscape will not stay the same, which is why we make our solutions integration-friendly and open so that our customers are future-proofed no matter what happens.”
 Humly position itself as a human-centric company in the way that it actively considers questions of the sustainability of its products, putting heavy emphasis on ensuring that products are relevant for as long as possible.